arifikhsan/cdc-java-atm-simulation/stageone/readme.md

-# CDC Java ATM Simulation
+# CDC Java ATM Simulation Stage 1

 > Immitate the behavior of a real ATM machine.